ton-connect/sdk/packages/sdk/README.md

     bridgeUrl?: string;
     jsBridgeKey?: string;
-    injected?: boolean; // true if this wallet is injected to the webpage embedded?: boolean; // true if dapp is opened inside this wallet's browser }[]
+    injected?: boolean; // true if this wallet is injected to the webpage embedded?: boolean; // true if the dapp is opened inside this wallet's browser }[]
  */
 ```